roman-amphitheaters/browser/README.md

 Simple browser.
 Much of this code is from ChatGPT.
+Online at https://roman-amphitheaters.github.io/browser .